tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 inx RP   00 RP0 011  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer.

 ani #    11 100 110  AND # (immediate db) with register A.
-xra R    10 101 SSS  Exclusive OR, the register(R) with register A. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
+ora R    10 110 SSS  OR register R, with register A. xra R    10 101 SSS  Exclusive OR, the register(R) with register A. rrc      00 001 111  Rotate accumulator right by shift right 1 bit, and wrapping the last bit to the first position.
 Need to handle carry bit.